the 50th anniversary of the 26th Amendment

 Workshop curriculum to help individuals or groups to construct an Op-Ed in support of the Student Voting Bill of Rights.
 Follow this step-by-step process on your own or with a facilitator to craft a strong working outline.
 Includes examples and guidance for placing a finished draft in a campus or professional news outlet.
 This is a great activity to use for a State Democracy Summit.

-For educators who want to incorporate the story and significance of the 26th Amendment into their lessons, here are some materials to help guide you.
-Curriculum is currently being created, check back later for the link.
+For educators who want to incorporate the story and significance of the 26th Amendment into their lessons, here are some podcasts to help guide you.

 Each week, partner organizations of the Students Learn Students Vote Coalition are sharing stories of how students are fulfilling the promise of the 26th Amendment and expanding voting access on their campus.
 This campaign started April 15th and will continue through the fall as we spotlight 26 outstanding student activists.